 Check if my insurance covers rehab

 Addiction Center is not affiliated with any insurance.

 Regain Family Connection

-Finding a quality family therapist can help in mending a broken family and enhance connections.
-If a loved one is abusing harmful chemicals, finding a family therapist can be even more beneficial to get to the root of problems.
-Contact a treatment provider risk-free and discover how treatment and counseling can enhance the quality of your life.
+Addiction is a family disease.
+Finding and working with a qualified family therapist can be instrumental in healing families hurt and wounded by the disease of addiction.
+If a loved one is abusing harmful chemicals, utilizing a family therapist can be beneficial to the recovery of the family system.
+Contact a treatment provider to talk about your rehab options.

 Dr. Bhatt has been Addiction Center's Medical Content Director for more than three years, providing his expertise to ensure quality and accuracy.

 Over 20 years of professional experience